Renting at a Negative Cash Flow vs. Selling for a Loss

 A Negative Cash Flow Today Can Become Positive Tomorrow

 Yes, your cash flow is negative today.
 However, is it going to be the same tomorrow?
 Everything can change, and if there is a possibility for appreciation, it is better to keep renting your property and see.
-You need to remember that there are no properties that appreciate all the time and never lose their value.
+You need to remember that there are no properties that are appreciated all the time and never lose their value.

 It is also important to know that having a negative cash flow is absolutely normal, especially if you know where as a homeowner and investor you are heading.
 There are thousands of properties with a negative cash flow in the United States, and not all of them are a bad investment.